rahulasati/auth/README.md

 2. Not integrated with HubSpot CRM (User Management).

-### Initialization
+### Add Authetication to page

-Initialize the library prior to making any other calls with a call to HA.init(options)
+Add following piece of code on page we want to secure with a call to HA.init(options)

 ```markdown
 <script type="text/javascript">